 In February 2004, the Board of Directors approved the 2004 equity incentive plan.
-Adoption of the 2004 equity incentive plan is subject to stockholder approval and will be effective upon the closing of the initial public offering.
+The stockholders approved the 2004 equity incentive plan in May 2004 and it will be effective upon the closing of the initial public offering.

 2004 Employee Stock Purchase Plan